IonianIronist/sound_processing/README.md

 ## developing the frontend

-after applying changes to the react app run
+after applying changes to the react run:

+    npm run build

+to build the app and check the changes to frontend only

     npm run relocate

+to build the app and move the static files to backend for serving

 ## developing the backend